Q: What is a bionic ear?

 A: Research at the Bionics Institute is aimed at improving the performance of cochlear implants and hearing aids, enabling their application to many more adults and children with hearing impairments.

-Specific projects include sound processing research to enhance the perception of music and speech, the development of techniques to improve the function of the hearing nerve, and investigation of how the brain responds to long-term artificial stimulation.
+Specific projects include sound processing research to enhance the perception of music and speech, the development of techniques to improve the function of the hearing nerve, and investigation of how the brain responds to long-term electrical stimulation.

 Q: What is a bionic eye?

-A bionic eye mimics the function of the retina to restore sight for those with severe vision loss.
+A: A bionic eye mimics the function of the retina to restore sight for those with severe vision loss.
 It uses a retinal implant connected to a video camera to convert images into electrical impulses that activate remaining retinal cells which then carry the signal back to the brain.

 Q: How will the bionic eye work?